 The house of fiction has in short not one window, but a million – a number of possible windows not to be reckoned, rather; every one of which has been pierced, or is still pierceable in its vast front, by the need of the individual vision and by the pressure of the individual will.
 (7)

 The whole passage – to be found in James’s Preface in the Wordsworth edition – is really a remarkable early advertisement for modernism.
 James highlights the infinite (‘not to be reckoned’) possibilities of human experience, embodied in each one of those windows.
 He forefronts the uniqueness of the individual, but his architectural metaphor is so constructed that it works both ways, outward and inward.
-Is the individual vision and will that of the writer, piercing inward?
+Is the individual vision and will that of the writer, pierce inward?
 Or is it that of the subject, expanding outward?
 Then James shifts again: ‘They are but windows at the best, mere holes in a dead wall, disconnected, perched aloft; they are not hinged doors opening straight upon life.’
 (7) This disavowal of transparency, the bleakness of its language (‘mere holes in a dead wall, disconnected’), looks even more towards modernism.

 James was a dedicated writer.
-In the mid 1890s, his fiction sales were declining and he had had a humiliating disaster with the play on which he’d set his reputation, Guy Domville.
+In the mid-1890s, his fiction sales were declining and he had had a humiliating disaster with the play on which he’d set his reputation, Guy Domville.
 So what did he do?
-Only weeks after his play’s failure, he wrote in his Notebook, January 23rd 1895: ‘I take up my own old pen again – the pen of all my old unforgettable efforts and sacred struggles ... large and full and high the future still opens.
+Only weeks after his play’s failure, he wrote in his Notebook, on January 23rd 1895: ‘I take up my own old pen again – the pen of all my old unforgettable efforts and sacred struggles … large and full and high the future still opens.
 It is now indeed that I may do the work of my life.
 And I will.’
 Two years later he rented Lamb House, with its Garden Room (actually a substantial small building) in which he saw he could write.
 Away from the social distractions of London, he lashed himself to the wheel.
-From that period flowed the works which are regarded as supreme late James: The Golden Bowl, The Ambassadors, The Wings of the Dove.
+From that period flowed the works which are regarded as supreme late James: The Golden Bowl, The Ambassadors, and The Wings of the Dove.
 He was perhaps freed in this enterprise by taking on an amanuensis, Theodora Bosanquet, who typed to his dictation.
 It has been speculated that his style changed in relation to this different manner of composition.

-There is a vast array of critical and biographical material on Henry James, and much of his own massive output is available in print, including letters and notebooks as well as the fiction.
+There is a vast array of critical and biographical material on Henry James, and much of his own massive output is available in print, including letters and notebooks as well as fiction.
 A number of his titles are published by Wordsworth, including The Portrait of a Lady (the text is that of the 1906 revision).